clyau/maicChecks/index.md

 This method is used when IPD is available for one study but only AD is available for the other.

-The initial package focuses on the following two areas of methods related to MAIC:
+The package focuses on the following two areas of methods related to MAIC:

 1. Checking feasibility of conducting MAIC
 2. Implementing MAIC: